Accident Hot Spots: Child aged 5+

 Creative Play in the House

-In the house, make sure children continue to use caution on stairs and that cooking and creative play involving scissors is still supervised while they experiment and learn.
-Older children are also more likely to climb and move furniture in order to do so which means windows, ledges and glass panels in doors should be made safe.
+In the house, make sure children continue to use caution on stairs, and that cooking and creative play involving scissors is still supervised.
+Older children are also more likely to climb and move furniture, which means windows, ledges and glass panels in doors should be made safe.

-Older children are also more likely to want to imitate adult behaviour and as such, you need to keep on locking matches and lighters away as these are simple to use (a child can easily light both) but the consequences unimaginable to a child.
-It doesn't need to be a full fire to kill - many children die each year from smoke and fumes inhalation (see our article on fire safety here).
+Older children are also more likely to want to imitate adult behaviour, so you’ll need to keep on locking matches and lighters away as these are simple to use but the consequences are unimaginable.
+It doesn’t need to be a full fire to kill.
+In fact, many children die each year from smoke and fumes inhalation (see our article on Fire Safety here).

 Poisonous Substances

-Similarly, alcohol can have a huge curiosity factor now and can in fact be poisonous to children in large quantities so make sure it is locked away.
-This becomes less urgent for hazardous substances (cleaning chemicals, medicines etc) as the safety messages tend to have hit home now about these but it is still a good precaution to have these locked away, just in case.
+Alcohol can have a huge curiosity factor now and can be poisonous to children in large quantities, so make sure it is locked away.
+This becomes less urgent for hazardous substances, such as cleaning chemicals, and medicines, as the safety messages tend to have hit home about these now.
+However, it is still a good precaution to have these locked away, just in case.

 Electricity and Water

-Children are also now more likely to want to use the cooker, kettle, iron or maybe run their own bath when they get to ten or so, but it is still important to supervise these activities until the child has some experience under their belt and has been shown the right and wrong way to do things as far as possible.
+When children reach the age of about 10 they are more likely to want to use the cooker, kettle, iron or maybe run their own bath.
+But it is still important to supervise these activities until the child has some experience under their belt and has been shown the right and wrong way to do things.

-If you set a good example, this is what the children will imitate so make sure that you yourself know about basic safety around the home as well as outside.
+If you set a good example, this is what your child will imitate so make sure that you know about basic safety around the home as well as outside.

-In terms of playing in water, older children are more likely to be confident in the water and know their limitations if they have had swimming lessons - but this may all go out of the window if playing with friends.
-Diving, ducking and swimming in open water (rivers, canals, the sea, gravel pits) are all dangerous but often the most exciting things about being in or near water so adult supervision is also required.
+In terms of playing in water, older children are more likely to be confident and know their limitations if they have had swimming lessons.
+Sadly, this may all go out of the window if playing with friends.
+Diving, ducking and swimming in open water (rivers, canals, the sea, gravel pits) are often the most exciting things to children and also the most dangerous, so adult supervision is also required.

-This stage of development can be confusing for a parent - from the age of 5 your child becomes more articulate and appears to be able to grasp complex messages and learn quickly at school.
-But this can be misleading as children tend to lose concentration when playing or excited and these are the times when accidents occur.
+This stage of development can be confusing for a parent, as although your child becomes more articulate and appears to be able to grasp complex messages, they tend to lose concentration when playing or excited.
+This tends to be the times when accidents occur, so it is important to always be on your guard.